2. Introduction to the Mainstreaming Impact Investing Initiative

 Realizing that a definitional discussion of impact investing can lead to more questions than answers, this section is devoted to clarifying common areas of confusion.

-Impact investing as an investment approach that intentionally seeks to create both financial return and positive social or environmental impact that is actively measured.
+Impact investing is an investment approach that intentionally seeks to create both financial returns and positive social or environmental impacts that are actively measured.1